polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 or packs accessed data into contiguous buffers and indexes those buffers for computation.
-Such copying reduces or nearly eliminates conflict misses, TLB misses, and improves hardware prefetching performance (since the access will leads fewer prefetch streams).
+Such copying reduces or nearly eliminates conflict misses, TLB misses, and improves hardware prefetching performance (since the access will lead to fewer prefetch streams).
 More importantly, in conjunction with tiling, it provides the intended benefits of tiling.
-On the one hand, tiling is performed so that reuse is exploited in multiple directions when the data accessed fits in a higher level of the memory hierarchy; on the other hand, the data accessed for a tile is no longer contiguous in the original matrix/tensor leading to conflict misses, TLB misses, and more prefetch streams --- taking away a lot of the gain even if there is high reuse.
+On the one hand, tiling is performed so that reuse is exploited in multiple directions when the data accessed fits in a higher level of the memory hierarchy, on the other hand, the data accessed for a tile is no longer contiguous in the original matrix/tensor leading to conflict misses, TLB misses, and more prefetch streams --- taking away a lot of the gain even if there is high reuse.
 There is also a choice in terms of which depth / where one would like to introduce the copies, but this is quite clear for the tiling strategy we are using.

 The packing optimization is something that one would really wish a compiler performs automatically.
 MLIR has a pass